PaperMC/Starlight/TECHNICAL_DETAILS.md

 Starlight Technical Details
 ==
 First and foremost, Starlight is a Vanilla-like light engine.
-I've seen some people say it's not, however just because Starlight is fast enough to defeat typical "light suppressors" does not mean I break Vanilla lighting.
+I've seen some people say it's not; however, just because Starlight is fast enough to defeat typical "light suppressors" does not mean I break Vanilla lighting.
 The end result of lighting with Starlight and Vanilla will be the same, and I have always and will always intend it to be that way.
 Any lighting difference